Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 A while back, I actually encountered this program on [this forum - no direct link here since you should read what's it about.](http://forum.thinkpads.com/viewtopic.php?f=67&t=113024&sid=a9931bb404e7001f92ffdad7e547ff4b), provided by a user called IbmPad.
 There's another forum that's a bit more recent called the [WinClassic Boards](http://winclassic.boards.net/) by other users dedicated to this ClassicTheme.exe.
 I've encountered videos that demonstrate this, but they don't really demonstrate it that great and never acknowledge that it may *temporarily* break things and forgetting to mention the original source of the program, which may have scared a lot of people into thinking someone has essentially broken their OS, due to the fact the antiviruses automatically remove it.

-Now, this program is just called ``ClassicTheme.exe``, or just referred as the 'theme disabler' and that's what it essentially does.
+Now, this program has a generic name called ``ClassicTheme.exe``, or just referred as the 'theme disabler' and that's what it essentially does.
 It achieves the effect of having the native Classic Theme working on 8.1 or 10 to some extent.
 I use this myself since I dislike seeing obnoxiously gigantic minimize, maximize and close titlebar buttons and I don't use Windows on a touch screen and the fact that I don't like the plain flat and solid color appearance that the modern UI has to offer.
 In this article, I'm simply going to refer it as the 'unofficial Classic Theme' or 'Classic Theme' in some instances.

 **An important thing to note here is this Classic Theme utility triggers a lot various antiviruses, so it's not recommended if you believe running this will somehow cause damage to your system which is probably why a lot of people who were uninformed and didn't look at [the original forum where this originated](http://forum.thinkpads.com/viewtopic.php?f=67&t=113024) are outraged (looking at those online video tutorials that didn't link to the original source or didn't mention the original forum where this was hosted).
 Source code is included in the original download, just don't go get it from other sources that's not on the forum that was described earlier.
 Create a folder for the Classic Theme executable and exclude it in your antivirus software if you wish to continue (not excluding it seems to cause it to break on the next login whenever an antivirus detects it and quarantines it, causing an empty blank desktop to appear).**

-If you've got the ClassicTheme program ready, I suggest you place it in a easy to access folder at the root of your system drive, such as ``C:\ClassicTheme\``.
-Along with the other tools that will be mentioned.
+If you've got the ClassicTheme program ready, I suggest you place it in a easy to access folder at the root of your system drive, such as ``C:\ClassicTheme\`` along with the other tools that will be mentioned.
 We'll be using [Process Explorer](https://technet.microsoft.com/en-us/sysinternals/processexplorer.aspx) as a substitute for the Task Manager, as it'll make it easier incase something goes wrong since the fancy new(ish) Task Manager closes itself whenever the ClassicTheme.exe is active.
 I recommend placing Process Explorer with the same location as your ClassicTheme.exe.

 We're going to set the Process Explorer as the default Task Manager:
 * Right click Process Explorer then choose 'Run as Administrator'